-With so many National Parks to choose from in the United States, how do you know which ones are best suited for a family trip… I asked fellow travellers to share their experiences visiting some of the best national parks with kids; I also included two of our family’s favourites.
+With so many National Parks to choose from in the United States, how do you know which ones are best suited for a family trip… I asked fellow travelers to share their experiences visiting some of the best national parks with kids; I also included two of our family’s favorites.

-In this post you will find information about family-friendly hikes, fun activities for kids, wildlife spotting, but also best places to stay and other practical tips to help you plan your family trip to these very popular American national parks.
+In this post, you will find information about family-friendly hikes, fun activities for kids, wildlife spotting, but also the best places to stay and other practical tips to help you plan your family trip to these very popular American national parks.

-In my opinion, each single one of these great parks is worth a visit and will make for an unforgettable vacation for the whole family.
+In my opinion, each single one of these great National Parks is worth a visit and will make for an unforgettable vacation for the whole family.
 Find out!